 Prefer not to say ethnic background

-Why we ask this question: According to a parliamentary report from March 2018 the UK unemployment rate was 6.3% for people from BAME (black, Asian and minority ethnic) backgrounds compared to 3.6% for people from a white background.
+Why we ask this question: According to a parliamentary report from March 2018 the UK unemployment rate was 6.3% for people from minority ethnic backgrounds compared to 3.6% for people from a white background.
 Among people aged 16-24, unemployment rates were highest for people from a black background (26%) and from a Pakistani or Bangladeshi background (23%).
 This compared to a rate of 11% for people aged 16-24 from a white background.
 According to the 2018 Diversity in TV report by Ofcom, 13% of employees in the screen industries are from minority ethnic backgrounds.
 This figure is extremely low given that 40% of the population in London and the South East has a minority ethnic background.
 At the same time, many jobs in the screen industries are located in London and the South East.
 In production, 65% of employees are London-based, for example.
 Minority ethnic employees are also under-represented across content and creative roles while at a senior management level, minority representation levels have not improved for years.
-In addition, Animation UK’s 2018 report suggests that 6% of the UK animation workforce are from a BAME background and that 94% are white.
+In addition, Animation UK’s 2018 report suggests that 6% of the UK animation workforce are from a minority ethnic background and that 94% are white.
 To monitor and improve employment opportunities for people from different ethnic backgrounds, this question was devised in consultation with ACAS and categories are established by the Office of National Statistics.

 Question: What best describes your gender?

-Why we ask this question: A parliamentary report from March 2018 indicated that the female employment rate was 70.8% compared to 79.7% for men.
+Why we ask this question: parliamentary report from March 2018 indicated that the female employment rate was 70.8% compared to 79.7% for men.
 According to Ofcom’s 2018 Diversity in TV report, 46% of employees are women, but they only hold 41% of senior management positions.
 A Work Foundation report in 2017 found that only 20% of key production staff are women and Nesta found that women represented only 34% of off-screen roles in UK film crews in 2017.
 Finally, Animation UK reported in 2018 that women represent only 40% of the animation workforce.
 To monitor and improve employment and training opportunities for under-represented groups including women, this question was devised in consultation with ACAS and the categories are taken from the ACAS Equality and Diversity Monitoring Form.

 Question: Do you identify as trans?